xwkya/xwkya.github.io/index.md

 ---

 # About Me
+> * Paul
+> * 21 Earth laps around the sun
-I'm Paul, 21 years old Machine learning Engineer and mathematician.
-I enjoy designing models and watch them get better.
+> * Machine Learning Engineer and Mathematician
+> I enjoy designing models and watch them get better.
 I also enjoy mathematical challenges and applying my maths skills to Computer Science problems.

 I'm currently in a double diploma Msc by research at the **National University of Singapore**.
 I have studied in French top Engineering School **Centrale Supélec** for my Masters degree, focusing on fundamental Mathematics and Engineering.
 I hold a Bachelor's degree in mathematics from the #1 school in mathematics in the world [#1 school in mathematics in the world ](https://www.shanghairanking.com/rankings/gras/2021/RS0101), **Université Paris-Saclay**.
 I have studied in the intense _classe Préparatoire aux grandes Ecoles_ **Lycée Thiers** for 2 years to prepare for the entrance examination for Engineering School.